The Mouth Biome

 The Day My Gums Started Talking Back

 About two years ago, I was sitting in a dentist's chair in North Austin, staring at one of those posters of a giant tooth while a very nice woman poked at my gums with a metal instrument.
 She started calling out numbers—mostly twos and threes, but then a four.
-If you aren't familiar with the 'pocket depth' game, a four is like a yellow light on a dashboard.
+If you aren't familiar with the 'pocket depth' game, a four is like a yellow light on a car dashboard.
 It means the weather stripping around your teeth—your gums—is starting to pull away.
 I asked her what I should do, and she casually suggested a harsh, alcohol-based mouthwash to 'kill the bad stuff.'
 That was my 'mouthwash moment.'
 As someone who spends his lunch breaks debugging code and obsessing over the fermentation cycles of my sourdough starter, the idea of carpet-bombing a delicate biological system didn't sit right with me.
 I wondered: if I kill the bad stuff, what happens to the good stuff?

 Why Your Mouth is Actually a Tiny, Wet Garden